mgtera200/Embedded-Linux-NTI/TASKS/Linux/AdminLinux/AdminLinux_Task5/README.md

 ---

-# Script Features
+# My Bash Script Features

 - Checks if no arguments are given.
-- Check if the backup directory doesn't exist and creates one.
+- Check if the backup directory doesn't exist in Home and creates one if it doesn't exist.
 - Check that the path given as argument is valid and that the directory exists.
 - Check whether the backup operation for each directory is completed successfully or failed.